Enforcement Directorate Cases

 - Foreign Exchange Management Act (FEMA), 1999

-- Civil Penalties: Section 13 outlines that violations of FEMA can result in penalties up to three times the amount involved in the contravention.
-The maximum penalty for violations is ₹ 2 lakh or three times the amount of the contravention.
+- Penalties and Administrative Action: Section 13 outlines that violations of FEMA can result in penalties up to three times the amount involved in the contravention.
+The maximum penalty for violations is ₹2 lakh, where the amount is not quantifiable, or three times the amount of the contravention, where the amount is quantifiable.
+Additionally, further penalties may be imposed in the event of continuous contravention.
+Under Section 37, the ED has the authority to initiate proceedings against individuals or entities for non-compliance with FEMA provisions, resulting in penalties and the potential freezing or attachment of assets.

 - Fugitive Economic Offenders Act (FEOA), 2018